-Interventions are action steps taken by staff, family, peers, other natural supports, and the person his or herself.
+Interventions are action steps taken by staff, family, peers, other natural supports, and the person themselves.

 Professional interventions, or services, should be targeted toward the completion of plan objectives and documented in a way to support the medical necessity of care provided (see box).